ACADEMIC INFORMATION

 - Departmental examinations.

-A student should apply within a period of one year after high school graduation.
-A maximum of 15 semester hours of college credit can be awarded for courses provided the student has not enrolled in the same course or in a higher level sequential course at Hill College or another college.
+A student should apply within one year after high school graduation.
+A maximum of 15 semester hours of college credit can be awarded for courses provided the student has not enrolled in the same course or on a higher-level sequential course at Hill College or another college.
 The student will be allowed to apply for advanced placement or advanced standing only one time.
-Credits earned in this manner will not become a part of the student's permanent record until an equivalent number of semester hours have been earned in regular classes at Hill College.
-Students desiring credit by this means and who expect to transfer to another institution are advised to check with the receiving institution concerning the transferability of credit obtained by this method.
+Credits earned this way will not become part of the student's permanent record until an equivalent number of semester hours are earned in regular classes at Hill College.

 ITERNATIONAL BACCALAUREATE DIPLOMA